polakowo/vectorbt/README.md

 - Extends pandas using a custom `vbt` accessor
 - For high performance, most operations are done stricly using NumPy and Numba
 - Provides a collection of utility functions for working with data
+    - Implements NumPy-like broadcasting for pandas, among other features.
 - `vbt.timeseries` accessor for working with time series data
     - Compiled versions of common pandas functions, such as rolling, groupby, and resample
 - `vbt.signals` accessor for working with signals data